troclaux/notes/aws.md

   - e.g. IAM, Route 53, CloudFront, WAF, Shield, aws organizations, aws artifact, DynamoDB, WorkSpaces
   - TIP: if a service manages access, identity or DNS for your entire aws environment, it's likely global

+- global applications: applications deployed in multiple geographies
+  - global applications decrease latency
+  - Disaster Recovery (DR): if an AWS Region goes down (earthquake, storms, power shutdown, politics)
+    - in this cenario, you can switch to another region and keep the application working
+    - DR plan increases the availability of your application
+  - attack protection: distributed global infrastructure is harder to attack

 ## table of contents

 ### analytics and big data